soxueren/atsd/administration/migrate-to-java7.md

 ### Manual Option

-Change `JAVA_HOME` variable from old path `/usr/lib/jvm/java-1.6.0-openjdk-amd64` to new path `/usr/lib/jvm/java-1.7.0-openjdk-amd64` in the following files:
+Change the `JAVA_HOME` variable from the old path `/usr/lib/jvm/java-1.6.0-openjdk-amd64` to the new path `/usr/lib/jvm/java-1.7.0-openjdk-amd64` in the following files:

 ```sh